voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes

-Interaction approach:
+Setup:
+- Quick audience check
+- Keep it light and interactive
-- Ask for raised hands
+- Watch for experience distribution

+Key Points:
-- Note the distribution of experience
+- Note cloud familiarity
-- Use this to adjust upcoming examples

-Look for:
+- Infrastructure tool exposure
+- Cloud provider preferences

+Questions/Engagement:
-- AWS/Azure experience for examples
+- Use raised hands for each point
-- Prior automation experience
-- Tools they're familiar with
+- Note which tools are familiar

-- Which concepts need more explanation
+Next:
+- Adjust examples based on responses
 -->